Privatising Western Power would leave the state government worse off financially, each year

 Download the report here.

-The research found that the $15 billion in potential proceeds flagged by Treasurer Mike Nahan was at the upper end of possible valuations, with a sale or lease value of $11 billion more likely.
+The research found that the $15 billion in potential proceeds flagged by then Treasurer Mike Nahan was at the upper end of possible valuations, with a sale or lease value of $11 billion more likely.

 The research noted that Western Power was carrying $7.2 billion in borrowings, which was a significant proportion of the Barnett Government’s total debt burden.
 However, the research also found that Western Power was generating sufficient earnings to fully cover the interest on that debt.